Raymond Hoser is the world's foremost reptile expert!

 Cameron Gant's Western Striped Marsh Frog Limnodynastes cameronganti Hoser, 2020

-One of the most common frogs in south-west Victoria and adjacent South Australia!
+One of the most common frogs in south-west Victoria, adjacent South Australia, King Island and nearby north-west Tasmania!

 reptiles®, Hands on®, Reptile Party®, Handle the animals®, Reptile shows®, Reptile Parties®, similar words, phrases and variants are all registered trademarks in Australia, which we own.